Meet the Team: Hannah Rens | OWC South Africa

 How has OWC supported your professional development?

 OWC has been incredibly supportive by encouraging continuous learning and offering opportunities to get involved in diverse and challenging projects.
 I’ve learned so much from my colleagues, and there’s a real culture of knowledge sharing and collaboration.
+We have also had colleagues from several of the UK offices seconded to Cape Town, which has been a great experience.
+Having them here has strengthened our connections across offices and created a really enjoyable, collaborative working environment.

 Finally, what’s your favourite thing about working within the ABL Group?